Alak-Das/simple-queue-service/README.md

 ### Configuration

-The following properties can be configured in `application.properties`:
+The following properties can be configured in `application.properties` or by setting corresponding environment variables:

 *   `spring.data.mongodb.uri`: The connection URI for the MongoDB instance.
+Can be set via `MONGO_URI` environment variable.
+*   `spring.data.mongodb.database`: The database name for MongoDB.
+Can be set via `MONGO_DB` environment variable.
 *   `message.expiry.minutes`: The retention period for messages in minutes.
 Default is 10.
 *   `server.port`: The port on which the application will run.
 Default is 8080.
+*   `security.user.username`: Username for the 'USER' role.
+Can be set via `SECURITY_USER_USERNAME` environment variable.
+*   `security.user.password`: Password for the 'USER' role.
+Can be set via `SECURITY_USER_PASSWORD` environment variable.
+*   `security.admin.username`: Username for the 'ADMIN' role.
+Can be set via `SECURITY_ADMIN_USERNAME` environment variable.
+*   `security.admin.password`: Password for the 'ADMIN' role.
+Can be set via `SECURITY_ADMIN_PASSWORD` environment variable.

 ## Getting Started